jarmoni/hsp-spec/README.md

 between two connected peers.
 Messages carry a message type and received message can be acknowledged or rejected with an error.

+Protocols for actual applications can be based on HSP by defining those message types and the corresponding syntax of the payload, message flows, authentication, etc.

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",